ju-resplande/viz_embeddings/README.md

   Pytorch functions to agreggate tokens embedding vectors to form word or array.

  2. Upload embeddings.tsv and vocab.tsv to [Embedding Projector](http://projector.tensorflow.org/)

+ OR

+ Generate a config.json file as in examples/config.son Access link http://projector.tensorflow.org/?config={your config_url}